1893 – 1920: A College is Born

 Concordia becomes the first private college in Minnesota to offer an accelerated degree completion program for adult students in 1985.
 The cohort-based model is wildly popular with adult students who want to earn their undergraduate degree and keep their full-time jobs.
 A master’s degree option is added in 1990.
 Students in these cohort-based programs now represent more than half of the institution’s overall enrollment.

 Concordia becomes the first private university in Minnesota to compete in the NCAA Division II.
-The bid farewell to the Concordia Comets nickname to introduce a new athletics identity, the Golden Bears.
-Critics feared Concordia would fare poorly against the larger schools in the highly competitive Northern Sun Intercollegiate Conference, but the Golden Bears made a respectable showing and were soon brining home conference and national championship honors.
+They bid farewell to the Concordia Comets nickname and introduced a new athletics identity, the Golden Bears.
+Critics feared Concordia would fare poorly against the larger schools in the highly competitive Northern Sun Intercollegiate Conference (NSIC), but the Golden Bears made a respectable showing and were soon bringing home conference and national championship honors.

-New construction growth includes the Hyatt Village residence hall (1984), Gangelhoff Center (1993) and the Theatre Arts Center (1984).
+New construction growth includes the Gangelhoff Center (1993).

 2000 – 2010: The New Millennium